 The Quarterly Deliverables Report must be submitted to the following email address: StudentNavigators@twc.state.tx.us

 Boards must retain documentation sufficient to demonstrate completion of each deliverable and must make that documentation available to TWC upon request.

+Student HireAbility Navigators must share Quarterly Deliverables Report with VR Deputy Regional Director.

+Boards must notify TWC within one week of Student HireAbility Navigator termination or new hire.

 3.5.2.2 Confidentiality of Student Data

 The Board must retain a signed statement of acknowledgement from each Student HireAbility Navigator regarding compliance with federal and state requirements regarding confidentiality of student data, as applicable to each of the deliverables in Section 3.5 of this chapter.

+3.5.2.3 Monitoring

+Boards and any subcontractors associated with the Student HireAbility Navigator program must allow on-site monitoring visits and desk reviews, as deemed necessary by TWC to review all pertinent records.
+Boards and any subcontractors associated with the Student HireAbility Navigator program must remedy in a timely manner, any weaknesses, deficiencies, or program noncompliance found as a result of a review, audit or investigation, and monitoring visit conducted by TWC.